Automattic/jetpack/readme.txt

 == Changelog ==

+= 0.9.7 =
+* Fixed problem with blogs in folders.
+* Added cache file listing and delete links to admin page.
+* Added "Newest Cached Pages" listing in sidebox.
+* Made admin page translatable.
+* Added "How do I make certain parts of the page stay dynamic?" to FAQ.
+* Advanced: added "late init" feature so that plugin activates on "init".
+Set $wp_super_cache_late_init to true in config file to use.
+* Disable supercaching when GET parameters present instead of disabling all caching.
+Disable on POST (as normal) and preview.
+* Fixed problem with cron job and mutex filename.
+* Warn users they must enable mobile device support if rewrite rules detected.
+Better detection of when to warn that .htaccess rules must be updated (no need when rewrite rules not present)
+* Advanced: Added "wpsupercache_404" filter.
+Return true to cache 404 error pages.
+* Use the wordpress_test_cookie in the cache key.
+* Show correct number of cache files when compression off.
+* Fixed problem with PHP safe_mode detection.
+* Various bugfixes and documentation updates.
+See Changelog.txt

 = 0.9.6.1 =
 * Move "not logged in" message init below check for POST.
 * Add is_admin() check so plugin definitely can't cache the backend.